Language-Research-Technology/ldaca-website/content/news/events/index.md

     <p>
     The 2024 HASS and Indigenous RDC Computational Skills Summer School aimed to empower participants with practical knowledge, build digital skills, and help inspire new research outcomes within these research communities.</p>

     <p>Participation wass aimed at researchers in the humanities, arts, social sciences and Indigenous fields of study.
-Themed streams explored geosocial and geospatial data applications in humanities, arts, social sciences, and Indigenous research, using ARDC tools and services.
-Participants gained experience through seminars and workshops and were guided through hands-on use of free tools and platforms provided by the ARDC and its partners.</p>
+Themed streams explored geosocial and geospatial data applications in humanities, arts, social sciences, and Indigenous research, using {{< glossary_link display="ARDC" id="ardc" >}} tools and services.
+Participants gained experience through seminars and workshops and were guided through hands-on use of free tools and platforms provided by the {{< glossary_link display="ARDC" id="ardc" >}} and its partners.</p>

-    <p>For the ARDC Summer School, IDN and LDaCA led a stream on the governance, management and usage of data, especially Indigenous data.</p>
+    <p>For the {{< glossary_link display="ARDC" id="ardc" >}} Summer School, IDN and LDaCA led a stream on the governance, management and usage of data, especially Indigenous data.</p>
     <ul>
     <li>A series of seminars will focus on sustainability, storage, usability and description of data.</li>
     <li>A case study will highlight how data is being managed for long-term access.</li>